maxxytjr/sentimentanalysis/README.md

 The neural netowrk is trained and deployed in **Amazon SageMaker**.

+**Text preprocessing** included:
+  * Removing HTML formats
+  * Lowercasing text and replaced all characters that are not alphabets nor digits with spaces using regex
+  * Split each word of the text into a space-separated list
+  * Removing stopwords ('english')
+  * Stemming each word in the list (egs converting entitled/entitling --> entitl, builds/building--> build)

 ## File Descriptions
 ### train
 This folder contains the code that will be necessary for training the model.